Docker, Linux: Disable Docker commands for a user but allow him running a Docker container

 ls

-is absent in /home/ruser/commands
+as ls is absent in /home/ruser/commands, outputs:

 -rbash: ls: command not found